markus289/markus289.github.io/_notes/gnome.md

     $ gsettings set org.gnome.Terminal.Legacy.Settings dark-theme true

+Instead of the above, use this with GNOME `3.22`, Debian 9 (Strech).

+    $ gsettings set org.gnome.Terminal.Legacy.Settings theme-variant dark

 Allow `F10` to be used in for example `mc`.

     $ gsettings set org.gnome.Terminal.Legacy.Settings menu-accelerator-enabled false